 Loughborough Library Local Studies Group

-Loughborough Library Local Studies group is a body of volunteers with an interest in local history who run the Local Studies room of the town’s Granby Street library.
+Loughborough Library Local Studies Volunteers is a group of people with an interest in local history who run the Local and Family History Centre (LFHC) in the town’s Granby Street library and look after the Local History Archive held at Loughborough Library.

-The group hold regular meetings and stage displays on topics of local interest in the area adjacent to the Local Studies room.
-Examples of recent displays include:
+The group hold regular meetings, undertake projects and research for customers and stage displays on topics of local interest in the exhibition area adjacent to the LFHC.
+Examples of displays include:

 Rugby in Loughborough; a commemoration of the town’s long association with the sport of rugby